pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/bugtracking/howto_bug_triage.rst

 #.
 Are more then one bug is reported in one report?

-    * Please send `related stock response <http://developer.pardus.org.tr/guides/bugtracking/stock_responses.html#more-than-one-issues-reported-in-one-bug>`_ as a comment.
+    * Please send `more than one issues on same bug stock response`_ as a comment.

 #.
 Is there enough information for developer to fix the bug?

     * If not,
           * Request for more information from the reporter (please be polite).
 Leave the bug status as **NEW** and state **NEEDINFO** as a keyword.
           * Please add your own idea to the comment.
 This idea generally comes into mind, while trying to reproduce the bug.
 Additionaly you can comment according to attachments.
-    * Look `Gather information from specific Bugs <http://developer.pardus.org.tr/guides/bugtracking/bug_and_feature_requests.html#gather-information-for-specific-bugs>`_ for necessary bug information:
+    * Look `Gather information from specific Bugs`_ for necessary bug information:
           * Are the steps for reproduce explained clearly?
           * Were the relevant log files and outputs added to the report?
           * If a crash occured, did the stack trace is added?